jeroenrinzema/universal-name-translator/README.md

 # Universal name translator

+A Star Trek device.
 It was supposedly first used in the late 22nd century on Earth for the instant translation of well-known Earth languages.
 This project tries to extend its capabilities to support alien languages.

 ## Supported languages